 It's often a hassle to find potable water along the way so we take

-enough to drink, do dishes, take showers, etc. The fresh water tank holds about 90 gallons but we
+enough to drink, do dishes, take showers, etc. The fresh water tank holds about

 never travel with it more than half full.